Horgix/click-count-infra/doc/src/howto.md

     - `domain_name`
     - `vpc_subnet_id`
     - `vpc_id`
+- Run `docker build -t horgix/ansible-aws-gitlab . ` to build the image with
+  the latest version of Ansible and the required libraries
-- Run `make docker` ; the image pull will be long, and the Ansible run too, but you should be able to grab a coffee while it runs.
+- Run `make docker` ; the Ansible run will be long too, but you should be able to grab a coffee while it runs.

 # Configuration